Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Bloch functions for the Bogoliubov problem

-While the periodicity of the complex order parameter $\Psi_v$ is $2/n_\mathrm{vort}$, what matter for fluctuations are the density and the velocity, that instead have a period $1/n_\mathrm{vort}$.
-This can also be see by the fact that in the linear problem \eqref{eq:bdg-problem} we are now going to write only the square of the order parameter enters.
+While the periodicity of the complex order parameter $\Psi_{\Delta v}$ is $2/n_\mathrm{vort}$, what matters for the fluctuations are the density and the velocity, that instead have a period $1/n_\mathrm{vort}$.
+This can also be seen from the fact that only the square of the order parameter enters in the linear problem \eqref{eq:bdg-problem} we are now going to write.